Quasars can Signpost Supermassive Black Hole Binaries: Results

 \subsection{Binary Quasar Luminosity Function}

 Here we constrain the binary QLF needed to compute the binary quasar mass function.
 We find that modelling the knee and faint-end slope of the binary QLF is important for its correct reconstruction.
-However most of the CRTS sample is bright, with $L_{\mathrm{bol}} \geq 10^{46} \; \mathrm{erg} \; \mathrm{s}^{-1}$, \autoref{fig:mock_quasar_catalog}.
+However most of the CRTS sample is bright, with $L \geq 10^{46} \; \mathrm{erg} \; \mathrm{s}^{-1}$, \autoref{fig:mock_quasar_catalog}.
 We thus estimate the distribution of low luminosity binary quasars using limits inferred from quasar observations and the GWB.
 We then generate a parent sample of binary quasars from this distribution that is matched to $N_{\mathrm{BQ}, \max}$, and which is complete to $z = 1.5$ above $10^{43} \; \mathrm{erg} \; \mathrm{s}^{-1}$.
+We also correct for the effective completeness (Section~\ref{sec:complete}) and $f_{\mathrm{GW}}$ coverage (Section~\ref{sec:pta}) of CRTS so that the parent sample represents a full-sky population of binary quasars with $1 \; \mathrm{nHz} \leq f_{\mathrm{GW}} \leq 100 \; \mathrm{nHz}$.
 We finally use this parent sample to construct the binary QLF upper limit.

 We first extrapolate the low luminosity behavior of the binary QLF from the maximum number of binary quasars inferred by quasars and the GWB.
-We compute the combined maximum binary QLF as $\phi_{\mathrm{BQ}, \max}(L_{\mathrm{bol}}, z) = \min\left\{\phi_{\mathrm{QSO}}(L_{\mathrm{bol}}, z), \phi_{\mathrm{BHB}}(L_{\mathrm{bol}}, z)\right\}$, where $\phi_{\mathrm{QSO}}(L_{\mathrm{bol}}, z)$ is the empirical QLF \citepalias{shen_bolometric_2020}, and $\phi_{\mathrm{BHB}}(L_{\mathrm{bol}}, z)$ is the maximum binary QLF inferred from SMBHBs, described in Section \ref{sec:upper}.
+We compute the combined maximum binary QLF as $\phi_{\mathrm{BQ}, \max}(L, z) = \min\left\{\phi_{\mathrm{QSO}}(L, z), \phi_{\mathrm{BHB}}(L, z)\right\}$, where $\phi_{\mathrm{QSO}}(L, z)$ is the empirical QLF \citepalias{shen_bolometric_2020}, and $\phi_{\mathrm{BHB}}(L, z)$ is the maximum binary QLF inferred from SMBHBs, described in Section \ref{sec:upper}.

-We next generate a parent sample of $3.7 \times 10^{4}$ binary quasars that is complete to $z = 1.5$ above $L_{\mathrm{bol}} = 10^{43} \; \mathrm{erg} \; \mathrm{s}^{-1}$, \autoref{fig:mock_quasar_catalog}.
-We draw samples from $\phi_{\mathrm{BQ}, \max}(L_{\mathrm{bol}}, z)$, statistically matching the number of samples drawn to $N_{\mathrm{BQ}, \max}$ in the flux complete volume of CRTS.
+We next generate a parent sample of $3.7 \times 10^{4}$ binary quasars that is complete to $z = 1.5$ above $L = 10^{43} \; \mathrm{erg} \; \mathrm{s}^{-1}$, \autoref{fig:mock_quasar_catalog}.
+We draw samples from $\phi_{\mathrm{BQ}, \max}(L, z)$, statistically matching the number of samples drawn to $N_{\mathrm{BQ}, \max}$ in the flux complete volume of CRTS.